danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 [^Abidin]: Abidin and Gn, "Between Art and Application".

-[^chun]: Chun discusses symbolic programming languages (as higher-level one) hide the computational processes.
-On the one hand it empowers users to create, but on the other hand it mystified the interior workings of machines.
-Here variables is one of the many examples that abstract computer operations.
+[^chun]: Chun discusses symbolic programming languages (as higher-level one) that hide the computational processes.
+This both empowers users to create, but conversely mystifies the inner workings of machines.
+Here variables are one of the many examples that abstract computer operations.
 We will discuss this in Chapter 6 - "Object Abstraction".
 See Chun, Wendy Hui Kyong.
 “On Software, or the Persistence of Visual Knowledge,” *Grey Room* 18 (January 2005): 38. https://doi.org/10.1162/1526381043320741.